Abhay04gupta/Hunar_chatbot/README.md

    ```

 5. **Notebook Execution**:
-   Use the notebook (`notebook.ipynb`) to test the pipeline end-to-end in an interactive environment.
+   Use the notebook (`Chatbot_using_Whisper.ipynb`) to test the pipeline end-to-end in an interactive environment.

 ### Usage